 The Petoskey Area Visitors Bureau tries to make things easy for you.
-We’ve got five color routes all mapped out so you can hit the road and enjoy the views – no Google, Mapquest or GPS even required.
+We’ve got five color routes all mapped out so you can hit the road and enjoy the views – no Google, Apple Maps or GPS even required.
 But driving tours are just one way to see the autumn hues.
 What are the others?
 So glad you asked!

 Kayak – Grab a life jacket and hit the area lakes and rivers.
 Choose a calm day and bring your own kayak (or canoe) or rent one.
 Serenity prevails when it’s you and your kayak – and maybe a friend or two – quietly gliding across the water.
 Looking towards shore you’ll really be able to see the multitude of color.